PurpleCornflakes/PurpleCornflakes.github.io/_posts/2018-05-13-Procrastination-Woebot.md

 ### Why Procrastinate?

-**Procrastination** is what prevents me from doing anything.
+**Procrastination** is what prevents me from doing anything that enriches,  entertains myself and experienceing mind flow, thereby harms my mental health.
 I hate that kind of guilty and disappointment after doing nothing but staring at my smartphone.

 **Why** does it happen all the time, then?